newblord/TestProjects/EFTest/Tiger.Dal/Features-Readme.txt

 			- Might not need this for future implementation
 	7)   Add Repository support
 			- Add CRUD methods - Done
+			- Add FindBy methods for Primary Keys - Done
-			- Add FindBy methods for Foreign Keys
+			- Add FindBy methods for Foreign Keys - Done
 			- Add FindBy methods for Unique Keys
 			- Add FindBy methods for Indexes
+			- Convert Reverse Navigation Properties on POCOs to methods on Repositories
 	8)   Add proper Entity Framework Add/Attach/Entity support to Repository files
 	9)   Add Custom Property change management for POCO classes
 			- Might be be able to piggy back on EF property management